 Sesquicentennial History of Knoxville.
 For more information contact the

 - We offer preschool story time in addition to the Summer Reading Program.

 - We offer free access to Pennsylvanias POWER Library and Learning Express.

 - We offer internet access to all patrons with a signed document available at the Librarians desk.
 Parental permission is required for all under 18 years old.

 - Our museum of local items is quite extensive.
 It contains many local history items.

 - We offer large type books and also audio books for the visually impaired.

 - We deliver books and other materials to anyone in the community who is housebound.

 Brenda Steadman -Treasurer

-transfer books to a portable device, like an iPod or MP3 player.
+Browse and download thousands of eBooks and audio books to read or listen to on almost any portable device, like an iPod or MP3 player.

 the latest best sellers, fiction, and nonfiction to your e-reader